Dejin1/PromptEngineering/README.md

 -------------------------------------------------------------------------------------------------------
-# PromptEngineering: Tips and Tricks for Working with ChatGPT 🚀
+# PromptEngineering: Tips and Tricks for Working with ChatGPT/Midjourney 🤖
 -------------------------------------------------------------------------------------------------------

 Welcome to PromptEngineering, a repository focused on sharing tips and tricks for working with ChatGPT, an advanced AI language model developed by OpenAI.